 Top tip number 4: have gloves EVERYWHERE!
 Because even indoors getting food from the fridge or freezer can be so painful for a Raynaud’s sufferer.
 Also, preparing a meal can be troublesome because often as I’m chopping vegetables or dealing with food from the fridge I can have an attack.
 My best tip is to wear rubber gloves to chop vegetables and have for preparing food.
 And if you can invest in a good food chopper that will make life far more manageable.

-5. Reduce Emotional and Physical Stress
+5. Reduce Physical Stress

 As we’ve seen so far, Raynaud’s isn’t something that simply occurs with cold weather.
 Another huge factor for Raynaud’s attacks is stress both physically and emotionally and this will bring on Raynaud’s symptoms regardless of the weather outside.
 It’s, of course, impossible in this day and age to completely avoid stress but there are ways that we can limit it and its effects.
-Take time out to do things that you enjoy that actively help to de-stress and relax you and promote a feeling of peace and tranquility.
+Take time out to do things that you enjoy that actively help to de-stress and relax you and promote a feeling of peace and tranquillity.
 Additionally, simple joys such as meditating, taking a warm bath, having a massage with essential oils, and breathing exercises can be so effective to manage Raynaud’s.

 6. Eating an anti-inflammatory diet